piersg/gs.group.member.invite.csv/README.txt

 For new members the invitation does two things in addition to joining a person to a group.
 First, it **verifies** that the email address works.
-Unless the address is verified messages will not be sent to it.
+GroupServer will only be send messages to verified addresses.
 Second, the Respond page allows the member to set a password, so he or she is able to log in.

 Even for people that already have profiles, the invitations also allow